-In this article, we first briefly review the topological phases of the underlying static model based on a helical 1D magnetic spin chain proximitized with a regular bulk $s$-wave superconductor~\cite{Yazdani2013} (see Fig.~\ref{fig:geometry} and Fig.~\ref{fig:schematic}).
+In this article, we first briefly discuss about the underlying static model based on a helical 1D magnetic spin chain proximitized with a common bulk $s$-wave superconductor~\cite{Yazdani2013} (see Fig.~\ref{fig:geometry}).
 We explore the generation of Floquet MEMs (both $0$- and anomalous $\pi$-modes) employing an external periodic sinusoidal drive in this setup (see Fig.~\ref{fig:dynamic}).
 Afterward, we demonstrate the real-time evolution of the Floquet MEMs (see Fig.~\ref{fig:evolution}).
 We compute the dynamical winding number utilizing the periodized evolution operator to characterize the topological nature of the Floquet MEMs as shown in Fig.~\ref{fig:dynamical_winding}.
-We also provide some probable experimental parameters concerning the system of interest.
+We find that the numerically obtained quasi-energy spectrum cannot be described by the analytical perturbative analysis where the superconducting part is only renormalized without affecting the normal part in the Bogoliubov-de Gennes~(BdG) Hamiltonian (see Fig.~\ref{fig:analytics}).
+We also provide some probable experimental parameters concerning our system of interest.

-\textit{Static Model.}--- We consider the model of a helical spin-chain, based on a 1D chain of magnetic impurity atoms mimicking out-of-plane N\'eel-type spin spiral (SS) configuration~\cite{PritamPRB2023} and fabricated on the surface of a bulk $s$-wave superconductor~\cite{Yazdani2013}~(see Fig.~\ref{fig:geometry} for the schematic).
-We employ the following Bogoliubov-de Gennes~(BdG) basis: $\Psi_{j}=\left\{c_{j \uparrow},c_{j \downarrow}, c_{j \downarrow}^{\dagger}, -c_{j \uparrow}^{\dagger} \right\}^{\textbf{t}}$; where, $c_{j \uparrow}^{\dagger}$~($c_{j \uparrow}$) and $c_{j \downarrow}^{\dagger}$~($c_{j \downarrow}$) represent quasiparticle creation (annihilation) operator for the spin-up and spin-down sector at a lattice site-$j$, respectively, and \textbf{t} indicates the transpose operation.
+\textit{Static Model.}--- We consider the model of a helical spin-chain, based on a 1D chain of magnetic impurity atoms mimicking out-of-plane N\'eel-type spin spiral (SS) configuration~\cite{PritamPRB2023} that is fabricated on the surface of a bulk $s$-wave superconductor~\cite{Yazdani2013}~(see Fig.~\ref{fig:geometry} for the schematic).
+We employ the following BdG basis: $\Psi_{j}=\left\{c_{j \uparrow},c_{j \downarrow}, c_{j \downarrow}^{\dagger}, -c_{j \uparrow}^{\dagger} \right\}^{\textbf{t}}$; where, $c_{j \uparrow}^{\dagger}$~($c_{j \uparrow}$) and $c_{j \downarrow}^{\dagger}$~($c_{j \downarrow}$) represent quasiparticle creation (annihilation) operator for the spin-up and spin-down sector at a lattice site-$j$, respectively, and \textbf{t} indicates the transpose operation.
 Exploiting the BdG basis, we can write an effective 1D Hamiltonian in real space for our system as \begin{widetext}

 \end{widetext} where, $\mu$, $B$, $\theta$, $\Delta$, and $t_{h}$ represent chemical potential, magnetic impurity strength, the angle between two adjacent spins, superconducting pairing gap, and the hopping amplitude, respectively.
 Also, $\Gamma_{1}=\tau_{z} \sigma_{0}$, $\Gamma_{2}=\tau_{0} \sigma_{z}$, $\Gamma_{3}=\tau_{0} \sigma_{x}$, $\Gamma_{4}=\tau_{x} \sigma_{0}$, while the Pauli matrices $\vect{\tau}$ and $\vect{\sigma}$ acts on the particle-hole and spin ($\uparrow$, $\downarrow$) subspaces, respectively.
 Here, we assume all the impurity spins as classical such that they are well separated from each other, and do not interact among themselves.
 The Hamiltonian $H$ [Eq.~(\ref{eq:static_1D_Hamiltonian})] preserves chiral symmetry $S= \mathbb{I}_{N} \otimes \tau_{y} \sigma_{y}$: $S^{-1} H S = - H$ and particle-hole symmetry~(PHS) $\mathcal{C}= \mathbb{I}_{N} \otimes \tau_{y} \sigma_{y} \mathcal{K}$: $\mathcal{C}^{-1}H\mathcal{C}=-H$; with $N$ and $\mathcal{K}$ representing the number of the impurity atoms and the complex-conjugation operation, respectively.
 However, $H$ breaks the time-reversal symmetry~(TRS) $\mathcal{T}= \mathbb{I}_{N} \otimes i \tau_{0} \sigma_{y} \mathcal{K}$: $\mathcal{T}^{-1} H \mathcal{T} \neq H$.